joycehan/strikingly-interview-test-instructions/README.md

       3. "userId", "secret", "status" - explained in Response section of "Initiate Game"

 4. **Get Test Results**
-  - You can get your results only when you have finished guess all the 80 words
+  - You can get your results only when you have finished guessing all the 80 words
   - You get your results by sending a request with "action":"getTestResults"
   - Request & Response:
     * Request: